UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_11.md

 column `mfr`.

 That’s because `.pivot()` discards any columns that are not being directly affected by the pivot.
-Only the column that is specified as the index and the columns that need to be transformed are present in the new dataframe.
+Only the column that is specified in the index argument and the columns that need to be transformed are present in the new dataframe.

 That’s where `pivot_table` steps in\!

 ---

+<br> <br>

 <center>